Encyclopedia

 Baalsaurus

-“`html Baalsaurus: Profile of a Prehistoric Giant Baalsaurus Baalsaurus (BAH-al-SAWR-us; “Baal’s lizard”) is a genus of titanosaurian sauropod dinosaur that lived during the Late Cretaceous period, about 80 million years ago, in what is now Patagonia, Argentina.
-The name “Baalsaurus” honors the ancient Phoenician god Baal and refers to the Baal quarry where its fossils […]
+Baalsaurus Baalsaurus (BAH-al-SAWR-us; “Baal’s lizard”) is a genus of titanosaurian sauropod dinosaur that lived during the Late Cretaceous period, about 80 million years ago, in what is now Patagonia, Argentina.
+The name “Baalsaurus” honors the ancient Phoenician god Baal and refers to the Baal quarry where its fossils were discovered.
+The species name, Baalsaurus mansillai, […]

 Baalsaurus Read Post »